 These services are currently included:

-The Dns Service is a wrapper for nslookup that gives detailed and structured responses.
+The Dns Service is a wrapper for nslookup

 The IpTools Service wraps around some IP related commands and also returns structured objects.